Tatiana Romanova: Novel and film biography

-Tatiana Alexeievna Romanova is introduced as a corporal in Soviet Army Intelligence, newly assigned to work in the Soviet consulate in Istanbul as a cipher clerk.
-Her superiors, in connection with the Soviet agency SMERSH, plan to sow dissension in the intelligence community by murdering and discrediting a significant figure in western intelligence.
-The target is James Bond, who works for MI6.
+Tatiana Alexeievna Romanova (played in the film From Russia with Love by Daniela Bianchi) is introduced as a corporal in Soviet Army Intelligence, newly assigned to work in the Soviet consulate in Istanbul as a cipher clerk.
+Her superiors, in connection with the Soviet agency SMERSH, plan to sow dissension in the intelligence community by murdering and discrediting a significant figure in Western intelligence.
+The target is James Bond (Sean Connery), who works for MI6.

-Her commanding officer is Rosa Klebb.
-In the novel, Klebb is actually commander in chief of the Otdyel II section of SMERSH.
-In the screenplay adaptation, Klebb has defected and is secretly an agent for SPECTRE—who manipulates Romanova into believing that she is on an important mission for her country, when she is in fact merely a pawn in the terrorist organisation's latest bid to destroy MI6.
+Her commanding officer is Rosa Klebb (Lotte Lenya).
+In the novel From Russia, with Love, Klebb is actually commander in chief of the Otdyel II section of SMERSH.
+In the screenplay adaptation, Klebb has defected and is secretly an agent for SPECTRE – who manipulates Romanova into believing that she is on an important mission for her country, when she is in fact merely a pawn in the terrorist organisation's latest bid to destroy MI6.

 Romanova's mission is to seduce Bond and have him take her to England to deliver a code machine (a Spektor in the novel, a Lektor in the film), as well as planting false information, before being rescued from prison and returned to the USSR.
 She is promised a promotion to the rank of captain if she completes the mission.

-Once in Istanbul, she contacts Darko Kerim (named Ali Kerim Bey in the film) and tells him her plans: she will voluntarily defect from the Soviet Union and take the machine with her, but only if Bond assists in the operation.
+Once in Istanbul, she contacts Darko Kerim (named Ali Kerim Bey in the film and portrayed by Pedro Armendáriz) and tells him her plans: she will voluntarily defect from the Soviet Union and take the machine with her, but only if Bond assists in the operation.
 She claims to have fallen in love with Bond and developed a desire to live with him after seeing his picture in a secret file.

-Both M and Bond believe the offer to be a trap, but the prize is valuable enough to pursue it.
-They react just as the main instigator of the SPECTRE plot, chess champion Kronsteen, had predicted.
+Both M (Bernard Lee) and Bond believe the offer to be a trap, but the prize is valuable enough to pursue it.
+They react just as the main instigator of the SPECTRE plot, chess champion Kronsteen (Vladek Sheybal), had predicted.
 Bond flies to Istanbul and contacts Kerim, spending several days there and waiting for contact.
 After a riotous fight at a Gypsy camp, Bond returns to his hotel room and finds Romanova walking across the room and getting into his bed, wearing only a black velvet choker and black stockings.
 They make love, but are secretly filmed by Klebb's men via a one-way mirror.
 The film is meant to be used to embarrass MI6.